 They will help you, on the pack barrels; learn to tie the box hitch or the diamond hitch.
 The box hitch is a great lifting hitch that gets your load away from hips and shoulders, preventing galls.

-Dr. Mitch Benson-
+Dr. Mitch Benson, DVM-

 Originally from northern California, Dr. Benson has been a practicing equine veterinarian for 30 years and an avid recreational trail rider and backcountry packer since his youth.
 Most of his packing experience has been in the Marble Mountain Wilderness Area.
 He and his wife are also breeders of miniature donkeys and miniature cattle.
 He is now practicing veterinary medicine at Rogue Valley Equine Hospital and riding in the Medford area.

 Jerry Bentz has packed for 20 years and worked as an Outfitter in the Eagle Cap Wilderness in NE Oregon.
 He is currently the President of the Back Country Horsemen of Oregon and a Stock Master Leave No Trace instructor.
-He is here to help you get started packing on your own.

 -Manti Packing Hitches- Hands-On in Demo Area 4.